-Based upon our development plans, expected operations and our awarded government contracts, we expect 2017 operating cash usage to be in the range of \$30 to \$50 million, and expect our total 2017 operating expenses to be in the range of \$53 to \$73 million.
+Based upon our development plans, expected operations and our awarded government contracts, we had previously indicated that we expect 2017 operating cash usage to be in the range of \$30 to \$50 million, and expect our total 2017 operating expenses to be in the range of \$53 to \$73 million.
+We continue to believe this range to be appropriate, and currently project that our 2017 operating cash usage and total 2017 operating expenses will be in the upper-half of our guidance range.
 Our operating expense range excludes equity-based compensation expense due to the difficulty in accurately projecting this expense as it is significantly impacted by the volatility and price of our stock, as well as vesting of our outstanding performance-based stock options.
-Our operating cash forecast excludes any impact of our royalty monetization, hedge collateral posted or returned, and any other non-routine cash outflows or inflows.
+Our operating cash forecast excludes any impact of non-routine cash outflows or inflows.
 Our ability to remain within our operating expense and operating cash target ranges is subject to multiple factors, including unanticipated or additional general development and administrative costs and other factors described under the "Risk factors" section located elsewhere in this prospectus supplement, the accompanying prospectus and in the documents incorporated herein by reference.